10 Signs You’re Suffering from Emotional Exhaustion

 5. You’re Grouchy and Irritable Because of Emotional Exhaustion

 Does your family avoid you like the plague?
 Are you continually yelling or so irritable that even you don’t like to be around yourself?
-You may feel angry or mad and can’t pinpoint the reason.
+You may feel angry and can’t pinpoint the reason.
 Irritability is a classic sign of a psychologically exhausted person.

 6. Your Emotions Are All Over the Place